 Introduction to the Biology Senior Thesis

-Senior Excercise Performance Contract
+Senior Exercise Performance Contract

 Please download, read, sign and return the Senior Excercise Performance Contract [pdf] .

-Why must I do a senior exercise?
+Why Must I do a Senior Exercise?

 All Pomona concentrations require the completion of a senior exercise, a project that is intended to demonstrate that students can think independently and creatively about their chosen disciplines and can use the research tools of those disciplines.
 The Biology Department senior thesis represents the culmination of your biology education at Pomona.

-What is the senior exercise in biology?
+What is the Senior Exercise in Biology?

 The biology senior exercise consists of the identification of an interesting, unsolved question in biology and the formulation of an original, testable hypothesis.
 It also includes designing a research protocol intended to test that hypothesis and evaluating the results.
 Thorough analysis and clear communication are two immutable requirements for any senior thesis in biology.
 There are two options:

-- The research grant proposal
+A. The research grant proposal

 The grant proposal option is a one-half credit, one-semester exercise that requires you to write a research grant proposal like those that practicing biologists submit to granting agencies.
 Such a proposal explains the exact nature of the problem and sets it within the context of work already accomplished in the field in order to explain why the problem is an interesting and important one to study.
 The proposal then outlines, in considerable detail, the approach that you would use if you were actually to carry out the research.
 Your aim here is to convince a granting agency that is familiar with the literature of your field, that the problem or question is an important one, and that your experimental approach is practical and likely to succeed.
 We expect you to put in an effort throughout the semester equivalent to that of a regular, one-half credit course.
-[Read more about the research grant proposal option]

-- The laboratory/field experimental research thesis
+B. The laboratory/field experimental research thesis

 The experimental thesis option is a two-semester exercise that requires you to design an original study, carry it out yourself, and write up your results in the form of a scientific paper.
 As with the research grant proposal, the importance and significance of the research must be set in the context of what has been already been done in the field.

 Students electing to undertake field research should discuss with a faculty member an appropriate project, one either closely related to the faculty member’s own research or, with the approval of the faculty member, of the student’s design.
 Students electing to undertake laboratory research must realize that the project may necessarily be limited by the availability of necessary supplies and equipment in the laboratory of the faculty member in which they work and, accordingly, may need to be closely related to the research conducted in that laboratory.
 If you would like to do laboratory research, your first step should be to contact the faculty member whose research is in the area most similar to your own interests so that the two of you can discuss an appropriate thesis project.
-[Read more about the experimental thesis option]

 Each option has its own rewards and frustrations, and each requires the demonstration of somewhat different abilities.
 Both begin at the same point: the identification of an interesting problem to study that can be narrowed to a testable hypothesis.
 The grant proposal allows you to tackle a rather sophisticated problem because typically a proposal describes 2-3 years of full time work.
 A laboratory/field thesis demands that you identify a limited problem that you can reasonably address within two semesters.
 This problem is narrower in scope than those in a grant proposal thesis simply because you will actually do the research that you propose.
 It requires more long-term planning, but it also provides you with valuable practical experience and the satisfaction that comes from completing a piece of research yourself.
 A laboratory/field thesis will sharpen your ability to cope with the unexpected, and the experience will teach you much about yourself and about the psychological demands of research.
 This option is recommended for students who are interested in going to graduate school or for those who think they might be; the only way to discover whether you want to spend a career doing research is to try it.
 An application to graduate school will be strengthened by having the experience of designing and carrying out your own research project.

-How do I choose a problem?
+How do I Choose a Problem?

 For many students, this is the hardest part.
 These suggestions might help:

-- In your classes, keep a list of “unanswered questions” — those issues that your professor, text, or readings identify as unresolved.
+- In your classes, keep a list of "unanswered questions" -those issues that your professor, text, or readings identify as unresolved.
 Any upper-division biology course will introduce you to many such questions.